jeka-dev/jeka/docs/installation.md

 ## Sanity check

-Once installed, you can open a new terminal session and execute `jeka -lri` to see runtime details.
+Once installed, you can open a new terminal session and execute `jeka --help` to see runtime details.